rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 Stemmed with lemmatize: ['apply', 'cars', 'write', 'do', 'paint']
 ```

+*Note*: Technically lemmatization is not the same as stemming and as you can see, the lemmatizer needs the POS(part of speech) of the word, 'v' (for verb), to work,
+and even though it is much slower than the others, it returns an actual english word.
+See [this article about stemming and lemmatization](http://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html)

 #### Tokenization (splitting the document to words)

 There are several ways to split sentences and document to words, one is simply to use the white space character!